ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/run_through/_index.md

 - download any data required by `read:` from the remote data store and record metadata in the data registry (whilst editing relevant entries, *e.g.* `storage_root`)
 - pull data associated with all previous versions of these objects from the remote data registry
 - download any data listed in `register:` from the original source and record metadata in the data registry
-- `local_repo:` must always be given in the *config.yaml* file
-  - get the remote repo url from the local repo
-  - get the hash of the latest commit on GitHub and store this in the data registry, associated with the submission script `storage_location` (this is where the script should be stored)
-  - note that there are exceptions and the user may reference a script located outside of a repository

 ## `fdp run`